vectorgraphics/v3d/README.md

 3. `UINT`: Material index.

 # License
-Released under Version 2.0 of the Apache License, see the LICENSE file for details.
+This specification is released under Version 2.0 of the Apache License, see the LICENSE file for details.